perez987/XMLFolderStructure/README.md

 - **XML Generation**: Creates a structured XML representation of the selected directory
 - **Recursive Traversal**: Includes all subdirectories and their files
 - **Proper Indentation**: XML output is properly indented for easy reading
+- **Export to File**: Save the generated XML to a file with a user-chosen name and location
+- **Copy to Clipboard**: Copy the XML output directly to your clipboard for easy pasting
 - **Error Handling**: Displays user-friendly error messages for any issues

 ## XML Output Format